broadinstitute/cromshell/developer_docs/addtests.md

            utility_test_functions.py
 ```

-Below is an example of the contents of an integration test file.
+Below is an example of the contents of an integration test file, given the command being
+tested is the command created in [addcommand.md](../developer_docs/addcommand.md).

 ```python
 import pytest